 # using https $ git clone https://github.com/ultrabug/py3status.git # using ssh (needs github account) $ git clone firstname.lastname@example.org:ultrabug/py3status.git

 Run setup.py to install

-you can now run py3status and any changes to the code you make will active.
+you can now run py3status and any changes to the code you make will be available after a reload.

 py3status will only be installed for the version of python that you used